Stradivarius winds flower unheard

 By the barrack gate

-Darling I remember” Billy hummed incredulously as he slid into the driver’s seat of the M3 Scout Car General Clark personally reserved for the transportation of & the rousing of fanfare for Marlene Dietrich while she dedicated herself to supporting troop morale with performances across Italy.
+Darling I remember” Billy hummed incredulously as he slid into the driver’s seat of the M3 Scout Car General Clark personally reserved for the transportation of & the rousing of fanfare for Marlene Dietrich while she dedicated herself to supporting troop morale with performances across Europe.
 Tasked with delivering the vehicle to her attaché at the requisitioned Hassler Villa, he wondered if he’d see her.

 As part of the 2630th Transportation Corps Motor Transport Battalion for the Penisular Base Section, he arrived to its organization, completion of support for Operation Torch, and its landing in Salerno.
 His battalion had rehabilitated the roads now taking him to the Spanish Steps looked upon by the Hassler Villa.
 As he drove the busy thoroughfares along Capitoline Hill and pocketed the note Joyce had written, confused emotions tugged him between the listless uncertainties of home life, the pulse she enlivened in him, incessantly barked orders, and discovering for the first time the aura of recognition.
-The distraction diverted his attention from the landmarks he learned about in his favorite Graham Greene spy novels.
+The distraction diverted his attention from the landmarks he learned about in his favorite Robert Graves history novels.

 Towering above the summit of the Spanish Steps, the cream colored hotel painted itself as a cumulus cloud for the Roman sky, its Renaissance facade catching the amber light of early afternoon.
 Below the Via Sistina, the hotel’s gardens surged toward the exhaust worn Piazza di Spagna.